blakelapierre/wiyc/README.md

 - If a single request to http://api.yourserver.com:10010/sessions, for example, takes about 30 seconds and then logs "ECONNREFUSED" or similar - you need to start memcached.
 It is not optional, and is expected to be running on 127.0.0.1:11211 (not 0.0.0.0).

 ### HTML5 SPA Front End
 Sales, marketing, management and all of their associated buzzwords all live in the frontend directory.
 In fact, they are confined to the frontend directory.
-They aren't allowed in the API directory and, depending on where you work, probably shouldn't be told the API server exists.
+They aren't allowed in the API directory and, depending on where you work, management, sales and marketing probably shouldn't be told the API server exists.
+They might decide to go have a look at it to see what additional value or profit they can extract from it.
+And, that's when I behead them with a Samurai sword.
+Pull request rejected.
+Stuff like that.

 Remember: When you present to management, you *only* talk about the frontend directory.
 And, when you present to your IT department, you try as hard as possible to *only* talk about the API server.
+Application developers go in the frontend directory.
+Data architects go in the API directory.
+CSS design gods?
+That's right!
+The frontend directory! (you're getting good at this).
+How about:

 Crossing these two streams is just as illegal is it is in the movie Ghostbusters.
 Do not cross the streams.